Other Exercises

 Who just cleaned up all the food from the table

-And emptied the ashtrays on a whole other level,
+And emptied the on a whole level,

-Got killed by a blow, lay by a cane
+Got killed by a blow, lay slain by a cane

-That sailed through the air and down the room,
+That sailed the air and down through the room,

-Doomed and determined to destroy all the gentle.
+Doomed and to destroy all the gentle.

-And she never done nothing to William Zanzinger.
+And she never done nothing to Zanzinger.

 But you who philosophize disgrace and criticize all fears,

-the rag away from your face.
+Take the rag away from face.

-Now ain't the for your tears.
+Now ain't the time for tears.

-In the courtroom of honor, the judge pounded his gavel
+In the courtroom of honor, the his gavel

-And that even the nobles get properly handled
+And that the nobles get properly handled

-And that the ladder of law has no top and no bottom,
+And the ladder of law has no top and no bottom,

-Stared at the who for no reason
+Stared at the person who killed for no reason

 Who just happened to be feelin' that way without warnin'.